About

 Buckman Tavern has translations of the audio tour in: Spanish, French, Italian, German, Hebrew, Mandarin, and Japanese.

-English scripts of the orientation film at Munroe Tavern are available on-site.
+Printed scripts (in English) of the orientation film at Munroe Tavern are available on-site.

 All properties are climate controlled year-round.